Scherzer knuckles down, comes up with new fastball grip

 His normal fastball grip - the one used by nearly every pitcher in the pros - employs two fingers on top of the ball with the ring finger bent along the side, providing stability in the hand.

 That formation aggravates Scherzer's injury by pressing the ball onto the knuckle.
-Earlier this spring, he straightened the ring finger, placing it on top of the ball along with his middle and index index finger, a grip that alleviates the pressure and pain.
+Earlier this spring, he straightened the ring finger, placing it on top of the ball along with his middle and index finger, a grip that alleviates the pressure and pain.

 ''What else am I going to do?''
 Scherzer said. ''I'm willing to do it.
 I want to do it.
 It's just part of what I've got to go out there and do - to pitch right now.''